-True Christianity is priestly by nature, even more so, it has always had a defined priesthood.
+True Christianity is priestly by nature; even more so, it has always had a defined and visible priesthood.
 To deny priesthood is to deny an elemental component of Christianity.

 “Wait,” the reply comes from certain groups, “we are all priests unto God, have you not read in the Scriptures, ‘You yourselves are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Christ Jesus … You are a chosen race, a royal priesthood, a holy nation, a people for His own possession’ (1 Pet.
 2: 5, 9)?
 There is no longer,” they might say, “any official priesthood.
 It is now the priesthood of all believers.”

+Let’s look at this claim.
 St. Peter is clearly referencing the Old Testament where the Lord God tells the Hebrews, “If you will indeed obey My voice and keep My covenant, you shall be my treasured possession among all peoples, for all the earth is Mine; and you shall be to Me a kingdom of priests and a holy nation” (Ex.
 19:5).
-In the Old Testament, the Lord called the whole Hebrew nation priestly, while at the same time He established and set apart a specific priestly order according to the line of Aaron.
-Although the whole nation shared in a priestly anointing, only those selected by the Lord were empowered to serve in the fullness of priestly function at the altar of the tabernacle.
+In the Old Testament, the Lord called the whole Hebrew nation priestly, and yet at the same time He established and set apart a specific priestly order according to the line of Aaron.
+Although the whole nation shared in a general priestly anointing, only those selected and set apart by the Lord were empowered to serve in the fullness of priestly function at the altar of the tabernacle (and subsequently Temple).

 “But, that is the Old Testament!”
 Our friends might object.
 “Christ Jesus did away with the Old Testament priesthood!”
 Okay, let’s examine this.